Architecting

 “Most people overestimate what they can do in one year and underestimate what they can do in ten years.” ― Bill Gates

 What I realised next, was that the more I wanted to achieve the fastest I was.
 I have always prided myself for being a keen optimiser of processes, but in this case it was different.
-It was partly due to setting unreasonably high goals in order to get as many done as possible, but primarily thanks to a sharper understanding of things that had suddenly become mine.
-The closest analogy is a flip being switched and light shining in a formerly dark room.
+I worked faster partly due to setting unreasonably high goals in order to get as many done as possible, but primarily thanks to a sharper understanding of things that had suddenly become my responsibilities.
+The closest analogy is a switch being flipped and light shining in a formerly dark room.
 I take informed decisions quicker, the big picture I see is bigger, this is all quite encouraging.

 The amount of required reading is staggering as I move from operations into strategy.
 I expect this will subside as this is partly necessary as I’m wrapping my head around new things, new expectations, new concepts, etc.